Getting Started with Reseller/VPS

 Configuring E-Mail Access

 (Client-Side) E-Mail configuration is a topic covered in depth in our E-Mail Troubleshooter.
 If you are looking to set up your e-mail with Outlook Express, you can safely skip to Step 3 of the troubleshooter.
 If you need to verify your e-mail account settings are correct in cPanel®, you can skip to Step 5 of the troubleshooter.
-Also keep in mind that, generally, a large percentage of e-mail problems can be resolved by ensuring two things:
+Also keep in mind that, generally, a large percentage of e-mail problems can be resolved by ensuring two things:1.)
+If Port 25 does not work correctly when connecting to the mail server, configure your mail application to use Port 26 instead.

 2.)
 Ensure that you include @yourdomain.com.au in the username field when setting up your account in your e-mail software.
 In other words, if your e-mail account name is jill, and your domain name is netlogistics.com.au, your e-mail client should attempt to authenticate using jill@netlogistics.com.au.